 We will meet in person, masks optional, for regular class three times a week on MWF.
-A weekly speaking practice session will be scheduled in small groups or individually with the TA, either in person or via Zoom.
-For Zoom sessions, both video and audio are required; please make sure your computer camera and mic are functional, and with visual "on" during practice time.
-If you have any concerns, contact your instructor ASAP.
+Speaking practice sessions will be scheduled in small groups or individually with the TA.
+Time to be arranged.
+These practice sessions are mandatory, if you have any concerns, contact your instructor ASAP.